thejano/laravel-filterable/README.md

 The final step is enabling `PostsFilterable` to your model.

-There are 2 ways to enable it:
+There are 3 ways to enable it:
+1. You should do nothing :) It would enable all default Query Filters to your model.

-1. Globally for the model, through returning the class path to `filterableClass()` method.
+3. Pass it to the model, through returning the class path to `filterableClass()` method.
 ```php
 <?php